fausstoo/Covid_SQL_Project/README.md

 where continent is not null
 order by 1, 2

--- Total Population VS Vaccinations \
+-- Total Population VS Vaccinations n\

 select deaths.continent, deaths.location, deaths.date, deaths.population, vaccinations.new_vaccinations,
 sum(convert(int, vaccinations.new_vaccinations)) OVER (Partition by deaths.location Order By deaths.location,